Wuuzzaa/cs_go/README.md

 exec nades_util

 ## Warning:
-Binds the x button to noclip and f8 button to rethrow the last nade.
+Binds the x button to noclip, f8 button to rethrow the last nade and f9 to place a standing bot.
 You can adjust the buttons in nades_util.cfg.